biosimulators/Biosimulators_tellurium/docs-src/tutorial.rst

 Tutorial
 ========

-BioSimulators-tellurium is available as command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-tellurium is available as a command-line program and as a command-line program encapsulated into a Docker image.

 Creating COMBINE/OMEX archives and encoding simulation experiments into SED-ML